nkp114477-wq/develop-Demo/README.md

 # develop-Demo
-This is a demo for Git &amp;Github
+This is a demo for Git &amp;Github.